What We Do

 Students learn the fundamentals of food preparation hands-on in a working production kitchen at the Tarrant Area Food Bank’s Mission Kitchen.
 Then, students learn the fundamentals of food preparation hands-on in a working full-service restaurant at Taste Project’s Taste Community Restaurant.
 While completing work at the Tarrant Area Food Bank and Taste Project, Apprentices are enrolled in the Culinary School of Fort Worth’s Pre-Apprenticeship Program which includes American Culinary Federation (ACF) Certification as a Fundamentals Cook and job placement support.

 We cannot reach everyone at a single location; but we can reach more from our existing location with a food truck.
 We are currently in the planning stages for a future Taste Truck.
-We have laid the infrastructure at Taste Community Restaurant to park, store, and equip a food truck for outreach in and around Fort Worth.
+We have laid the infrastructure at Taste Community Restaurant to park, store, and equip a food truck for outreach in and around Dallas/Fort Worth.

 We envision a program that reaches into food deserts, supports the changing needs of our community, and supports our community as apart of the emergency food relief system.